Orphy123/Okada-CO-Hackathon/README.md

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- OpenAI for the GPT-3.5 API
-- FastAPI for the excellent framework
-- The open-source community for the amazing tools

 ## 📞 Support